phildow/ccew-angular/02-css/02-exercises/02-exercises.md

 ## Git Workflow

 Make sure you've first synced any changes to your local account.
+If you haven't set your upstream repository yet or aren't sure how to sync, see the full instructions at the end of this assignment.

 This lesson is great chance to get into the habit of branching in git, making your changes, and then merging back into your master branch.